TzuChieh/NumPy-ML/README.md

 ## Some Notes

-* I do not care the execution speed of the constructed network as the main purpose of this project is for me to understand the basics in the field of machine learning.
+* I do not care the execution speed of the constructed model as the main purpose of this project is for me to understand the basics in the field.
 It is slow, but can still get the job done in a reasonable amount of time (for small networks).
 * Currently convolution/correlation is implemented in the naive way (sliding a kernel across the matrix).
 Ideally, both the feedforward and backpropagation pass of convolutional layer can be implemented as matrix multiplications.

 ## Datasets